DiedrichsenLab/nitools/README.md

  Basic Neuroimaging functionality for Nifti, Gifti, Cifti Data structures.
 Basic useful functions missing from nibabel and nilearn

+## Installation
+Over pip, you can install the package, using the command: pip install neuroimagingtools

-Coordinate transforms and nifti (volume) utilities
+### Coordinate transforms and nifti (volume) utilities
 * affine_transform: Affine Coordinate transform with individual x,y,z coordinates
 * affine_transform_mat: Affine coordinate transform with coordinates in matrix format
 * coords_to_linvidxs: Safe transform of coordinates to linear voxel indices